 New CSOs learn quickly that the many priorities related to strategy require them to wear many hats and they are careful in selecting those hats.
 While CSOs may find themselves drawn into the Aide de Camp, Engineer, or Special Projects role early in their trajectory, they should determine what the organisation's true needs are and plant flags in other domains accordingly.
 This will have implications for the CSO’s priorities.
 For example, if the goal is to spend more time as an Advisor, the CSO should invest more time in developing a trusted relationship with the CEO and build a team that can take on some of the responsibilities required by the other roles.

 CSOs can make significant, lasting contributions to a company’s performance—and these contributions often accelerate a CSO’s career.

 A CSO’s ability to get things done requires capturing the trust and attention of the CEO and key stakeholders, and that is done by leaning in.
 As the CSO of a leading packaging company said: "CSOs need to show their worth to the business units by getting out of the ivory tower and actually working on the big decisions and driving results.”
-Success also requires understanding company dynamics, optimizing time allocation across the roles of the CSO, and delivering results.
+Success also requires understanding company dynamics, optimising time allocation across the roles of the CSO, and delivering results.
 Unquestionably, this is a hefty agenda for any executive.
-However, it also represents a huge opportunity for the organization and the individual who greets the challenge head-on.
+However, it also represents a huge opportunity for the organisation and the individual who greets the challenge head-on.